Barry Alvarez says he'll retire after a 31-year tenure with the Badgers as football coach, athletic director

 UW only recently had entered into an exclusive radio contract for the first time, and the most reliable place to find a home Badgers football game on TV was a tape-delayed broadcast in late night or early the next morning.

-Alvarez, 74, said Tuesday that he'll finish his term leading the UW athletic program on June 30 after a 17-year stretch in the seat during which the department's budget nearly doubled.
+Alvarez, 74, was reluctant to say Tuesday that he’s a different person as he announced a June 30 end date for a 17-year stint leading the UW athletic program during which the department’s budget nearly doubled.

+“I don’t know if it’s changed me,” he said.
+“I’ve always been a pretty confident person, had ideas of how I wanted to do things.”

+Watch now: State Journal reporters Jim Polzin and Todd Milewski break down Barry Alvarez's retirement announcement

+Wisconsin State Journal sports reporters Jim Polzin and Todd Milewski reflect on what was learned at an event where University of Wisconsin at…

-UW-Madison Chancellor Rebecca Blank will have to find an athletic director to follow the transformational tenures of Alvarez and his predecessor, Pat Richter, as UW eyes an exit to a pandemic that has strained finances.
+UW-Madison Chancellor Rebecca Blank and a search committee led by Athletic Board chair Pete Miller will have to find a new athletic director to follow the transformational tenures of Alvarez and his predecessor, Pat Richter, as UW eyes an exit to a coronavirus pandemic that has strained finances.

 Alvarez’s successor also will enter a tumultuous period for college athletics that could prompt a new style of management.